Log in | Become a Member

 Ned D. Neuhausel Award

-In honor of Ned Neuhausel, long-time leader in Ottawa County's disability support system and Executive Director of Ottawa Residential Services, Inc. Nominate one person who has played a key role in providing affordable housing for vulnerable people and been a strong advocate on their behalf.
+In honor of Ned Neuhausel, long-time leader in Ottawa County's disability support system and Executive Director of Ottawa Residential Services, Inc. A CDC staff member deserving of this award has played a key role in providing affordable housing for vulnerable people and been a strong advocate on their behalf.

 CDC Project of the Year